nsupc/rsc-tools/readme.md

 A collection of tools for Europeia's Regional Security Council.

 - endorsers: Reports nations that are endorsing endocap violators.
 Optionally returns the violators that each nation is endorsing.
+- nopers: Sorts nations that are not endorsing the target into batches for quick telegramming
 - tarters: An endotarting tool designed with Europeia's endocap system in mind.
 Gives the user a list of nations to endorse or unendorse.
 - violators: Reports nations that are exceeding their endocap and by how much.